The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Related Work

 \section{Related Work}

-This section lays out the current landscape of text-generation models and working with text-generation systems from a technological and human-centered perspective.
-In addition, it discusses the concepts of ownership and authorship, and how it is currently changing with automated generation.
+This section outlines the current landscape of text-generation models and working with text-generation systems from a technological and human-centered perspective.
+In addition, it discusses the concepts of ownership and authorship and how it is currently changing with automated generation.